armory/documentation/_user_guides/kayenta.md

 ![Stackdriver Metric Dialog](https://cl.ly/0Q0t3Y1E021R/Image%202018-04-18%20at%201.12.46%20PM.png)

-In both cases, the Name is free-form and used to label the results and graphs.
+In all cases, the Name is free-form and used to label the results and graphs.

 By default the "Fail on" selection of "either" means the comparison of canary and baseline metrics will be marked as a failure if the canary's data is